lxuan2/CellTrack_GUI/README.md

 `pip3 install scikit-image`

 ## General Interface for communicating with CellTrack_GUI
-I have serveral assumptions about what you have:
+There are serveral assumptions about what you have:
     1. A python script
     2. Serval parameters that you want to pass it to your python script.
     3. Use `print()` function to return results.
 (The app reads results line by line.)

-In following paragraphs, I explain above assumptions in order.
+In following paragraphs, above assumptions  are explained in order.
 1. A python script : The python environment is based on the system python 3 environment.
                                 Therefore, please install the opencv or other packages in system level.
 2. Serval parameters that you want to pass it to your python script: